wieniek/tip-calculator/README.md

 ## Notes

 Challenges encountered while building the app.

-1. I took me some time to understand UIController lifecycle and decide which methods to use.
+I took me some time to understand UIController lifecycle and decide which methods to use.
 I run into a problem of screen not refreshing on application wake from background.
 Solved the problem by adding UIApplicationDidBecomeActive notification observers.
-2. Had a problem when attempting to combine two animations.
-I lost some time trying to change CALayer position.
-In the end found a proper way to fix the animations without going to CALayer level at all.
+Also, I had a problem when attempting to combine two animations.
+I took some time trying to change CALayer position.
+In the end I found a proper way to fix the animations without going to CALayer level at all.

 ## License